 Sony have indicated that there will be limited quantities at launch.
 Remembering the retail fiasco that was the NES Mini, this is likely to lead to supply shortages.
 It already seems that scalpers are attempting to monopolise stocks for profit so I’d strongly advise pre-ordering quickly if you want one or waiting until after the Christmas rush.
 Knowing Sony, it won’t be a limited run product though so don’t pay exorbitant prices – just wait for stocks to become available.

 On a personal level, I’m a fan of these Mini consoles.
 They’re a great way of introducing people to games and systems they may have missed first time around.
 They’re also a cheap and convenient way to play hard to find games legitimately without having to resort to illegal emulation and downloads.
 Just looking at the initial line-up, it’s certainly going to be cheaper than buying a PlayStation and games separately so there’s no denying the value for money on offer.
+The marketing team at Sony don’t have to beat the odds at chelseapalace.com to prove that that are confident that this will be a big hit with gamers across the globe.

 It must be said that I am disappointed with the choice of controllers.
 Ridge Racer Type 4 makes use of analogue controls so I would have felt that including the DualShock controller would have been a better option.
 Understandably this has been done for commercial reasons but at least it uses USB connectors so third party controllers should be able to be used.